josephryan/phylotocol/README.md

 The rationale for *phylotocol* is to provide general guidelines and a very generic template for researchers to document *a priori* planned phylogenetic analyses as well as changes to the original protocol through updated versioning.
 The concept is modeled after clinical trial protocols.
 The original template is modeled after the NIH clinical trial template available here: http://osp.od.nih.gov/wp-content/uploads/Protocol-Template-Version-1.0-040717.docx

-It is intended that a *phylotocol* would be posted to a public repository like GitHub or FigShare immediately after it is completed, and that a DOI or link to the document would be provided in any publications that resulted from the proposed analyses. it is highly recommended to post the phylotocol on a public site that will provide a timestamp.
+It is intended that a *phylotocol* would be posted to a public repository like GitHub or FigShare immediately after it is completed, and that a DOI or link to the document would be provided in any publications that resulted from the proposed analyses.
+It can also be used as the basis of a preregistration (e.g., through the Open Science Framework http://help.osf.io/m/registrations/l/524205-register-your-project).
+It is highly recommended to post the phylotocol on a public site that will provide a timestamp.

 A *phylotocol* adds transparency to the process of phylogenetic analysis.
 It allows readers of a phylogenetic study to understand the original rationale for a study.
 It forces any changes (e.g., removal of taxa, change in methods, etc.) to be accompanied by explicit justification.
 In this way, it helps reduce confirmation bias, and allows outsiders to assess the work rather than assume that the reported results were influenced by confirmation bias.